dkimhw/launch_school/js_109/js_109_written.md

       console.log(a); // 5

       function add2(a) {
-        a = a + a; // "a" here is a function local copy of "a" - not the global variable "a" we declared at the top. console.log(a); // 10
+        a = a + a; // "a" here is a local copy of "a" - not the global variable "a" we declared at the top. console.log(a); // 10
       }